 Degenerative changes happen mostly with age and have no specific reason.
-The condition causes the spine to change shape and lose the typical structure or function.
-Degeneration is caused chiefly by repetitive strains, sprains, and overuse of the back that leads to a gradual change or degeneration to the spinal discs.
-After the age of 40, mostly every one experiences some degenerative change.
+The condition causes the spine to change shape and lose its typical structure or function.

-The discs in your vertebrae are built of a soft internal surface and a firm exterior surface.
+When it comes to individual structures of the back, such as the intervertebral discs, they can become damaged and weak due to loss of water.
+They are built of a soft internal surface and a firm exterior surface.
 There are two types of spine disc breakage:

 When born, a person’s discs are made up of water.
 Over time, the discs begin to lose water and get thinner.
 They become less cushiony and padded between the vertebrae and so cannot bear shocks as before.
 This eventually leads to spine problems and back pain.